BACKGROUNDER

 Childhood

 Adopted at a young age, I caused a degree of consternation by not speaking English, or indeed, any recognised language, until I was three years old.
 I like to think I’ve made up for it since.
-I had a bit of an intellect spurt early on which resulted in me playing chess, reading some of the classics and having special school testing at age five.
-Thankfully, I developed into something not that dissimilar to a regular schoolboy, captaining my school football and basketball teams and finding maths easy but English hard until a succession of gifted teachers really inspired me.
+After a worrying intellectual growth spurt which saw me reading the classics at age five and playing and beating adults at chess a year later, I developed into something not unlike a regular schoolboy, captaining my school football and basketball teams and being turned on to write by a succession of inspiring English teachers.

 Student Life